Shahil-Ahamad-dev/Speech/README.md

 4. **Customizable with Plugins**: You can add extra features to Nx to fit your specific needs.
 It’s like customizing your car with features that suit your driving style.

-Customizable with Plugins: You can add extra features to Nx to fit your specific needs.
-It’s like customizing your car with features that suit your driving style.
 ---

 ### **Key Features of Nx Workspace:**